Dynamsoft/barcode-reader-python-samples/README.md

 	- BF2_DOTCODE : DotCode
 - **EnumBinarizationMode** : Describes the binarization mode.
 	- BM_AUTO : Not supported yet.
 	- BM_LOCAL_BLOCK : Binarizes the image based on the local block.
+Check [Mode Argument List](#Mode-Argument-List) for available argument settings.
 	- BM_SKIP : Skips the binarization.
+- **EnumClarityCalculationMethod** : Describes the clarity calculation method.
+	- ECCM_CONTRAST : Calculates clarity using the contrast method.
+- **EnumClarityFilterMode** : Describes the clarity filter mode.
+	- CFM_GENERAL : The frames using the general algorithm based on calculated clarity.
 - **EnumColourClusteringMode** : Describes the colour clustering mode.
 	- CCM_AUTO : Not supported yet.
 	- CCM_GENERAL_HSV : Clusters colours using the general algorithm based on HSV.
+Check [Mode Argument List](#Mode-Argument-List) for available argument settings.
 	- CCM_SKIP : Skips the colour clustering.
 - **EnumColourConversionMode** : Describes the colour conversion mode.
 	- CICM_GENERAL : Converts a colour image to a grayscale image using the general algorithm.
+Check [Mode Argument List](#Mode-Argument-List) for available argument settings.
 	- CICM_SKIP : Skips the colour conversion.
 - **EnumConflictMode** : Describes the conflict mode.
 	- CM_IGNORE : Ignores new settings and inherits the previous settings.
 	- CM_OVERWRITE : Overwrites the old settings with new settings.
 - **EnumDeformationResistingMode** : Describes the deformation resisting mode.
 	- DRM_AUTO : Not supported yet.
 	- DRM_GENERAL : Resists deformation using the general algorithm.
+Check [Mode Argument List](#Mode-Argument-List) for available argument settings.
 	- DRM_SKIP : Skips deformation resisting.
 - **EnumDPMCodeReadingMode** : Describes the DPM code reading mode.
 	- DPMCRM_AUTO : Not supported yet.